computermaster0101/Collatz/README.md

 Similarly, the final prime number in the pattern for negative numbers passed through the "x3p1" function also cannot be determined without performing the iterative function.
 The Collatz conjecture applies to both positive and negative integers, and it is still an open question whether the "x3p1" function always leads to the number 1 (ending in a prime number) for all negative integers.

 To date, extensive computational searches have been conducted, and the Collatz conjecture has been verified for an extremely large range of integers, but a general proof or disproof remains elusive for both positive and negative integers.

+### Final Thoughts

+The Collatz conjecture is a captivating mathematical puzzle that exemplifies the enigmatic nature of certain problems.
+It serves as a stark reminder that some mathematical and scientific challenges demand resources beyond the bounds of conventional computation and human comprehension.
+The heart of the matter lies in the realization that extraordinary conditions, such as access to infinite power, infinite computational capacity, or infinite complexity, may be required to answer the questions that arise from this deceptively simple problem.

+The quest to unravel the Collatz conjecture underscores the fundamental limitations of our current mathematical and computational tools.
+Even with the most powerful supercomputers at our disposal and the brilliance of mathematical minds dedicated to the task, the conjecture persists as an enigma that continues to elude a comprehensive solution.
+This enduring mystery serves as a humbling testament to the vastness of mathematical exploration.
+It reminds us that within the realm of mathematics, there exist questions so profound and inscrutable that they transcend the boundaries of what we can readily comprehend.
+The Collatz conjecture challenges our understanding of numbers and sequences, ultimately prompting us to acknowledge that, in some cases, only the infinite—be it in power, computation, or complexity—can hope to reveal the ultimate truths hidden within. answers we seek.